glennguy/plugin.video.plus7/README.markdown

-Plus7 plugin for XBMC
+Plus7 plugin for Kodi/XBMC
 ================================

-This plugin provides a simple list of available programs from the Plus7 web site, and allows you to stream them with XBMC.
+This plugin provides a simple list of available programs from the Plus7 web site, and allows you to stream them with Kodi/XBMC.

 The content is only available with Australia, or you can apparently use sites like Unblock-US, UnoTelly or Tunlr.net (free). or your own VPN solution which